Asian Studies Program

-A growing demand exists for Americans to become more familiar with Asia in business, journalism, government, education, information technology and service.
-In the age of global economy and satellite communication, the Pacific rim nations have become America’s close partners in multinational business, diplomacy and cultural exchange.
-Asia, the most populated region of the world, has developed some of the world’s fastest and most productive economies.
+In the age of global economy and digital communication, Pacific Rim nations have become America’s close partners in multinational business, diplomacy and cultural exchange.
+The most populated region of the world, Asia has developed some of the fastest and most productive economies.
+A growing demand exists for Americans to become familiar Asian business, journalism, government, education, information technology and service.

-BGSU is one of the few Ohio universities that offer an Asian Studies major leading to the Bachelor of Arts degree.
-Students gain a broad knowledge of the culture and societies of East Asia, South Asia and Southeast Asia; an in-depth knowledge of one of the East Asian countries (Japan, China, and Korea), and the basic conversational and reading skills of an Asian language.
-Upon completion of the program, students have a broad interdisciplinary, international and comparative understanding of Asia and the United States, and a functional ability in an Asian language that will enrich their professional and personal lives.
+BGSU is one of few Ohio universities to offer a bachelor’s degree in Asian Studies.
+Students gain a broad knowledge of the culture and societies of East Asia, South Asia and Southeast Asia; an in-depth knowledge of one of the East Asian countries (Japan, China, and Korea; and basic conversational and reading skills of an Asian language.